OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 #### New Features

-- **AI Assistant Bot App Template**: We have introduced a new AI Assistant Bot app templat built on top of [Teams AI library](https://learn.microsoft.com/microsoftteams/platform/bots/how-to/teams%20conversational%20ai/teams-conversation-ai-overview) and [OpenAI Assistants API](https://platform.openai.com/docs/assistants/overview/agents).
+- **AI Assistant Bot App Template**: We have introduced a new AI Assistant Bot app template built on top of [Teams AI library](https://learn.microsoft.com/microsoftteams/platform/bots/how-to/teams%20conversational%20ai/teams-conversation-ai-overview) and [OpenAI Assistants API](https://platform.openai.com/docs/assistants/overview/agents).
 It showcases how to build an intelligent chat bot in Teams capable of helping users accomplish a specific task using natural language right in the Teams conversations, such as solving a math problem.
     ![Assistant Bot](https://github.com/OfficeDev/TeamsFx/assets/11220663/c4167b93-6ca6-4f59-ade1-23a6342fcfc9)

-- **Debug Teams Bot Applictaion in Teams App Test Tool**: Teams App Test Tool is a component integrated in Teams Toolkit that helps developers to debug, test and iterate on the app design of a Teams bot application in a web-based chat environment that emulates the behavior, look and feel of Microsoft Teams without using tunnels or Microsoft 365 account.
+- **Debug Teams Bot Application in Teams App Test Tool**: Teams App Test Tool is a component integrated in Teams Toolkit that helps developers to debug, test and iterate on the app design of a Teams bot application in a web-based chat environment that emulates the behavior, look and feel of Microsoft Teams without using tunnels or Microsoft 365 account.
     ![Test Tool](https://github.com/OfficeDev/TeamsFx/assets/11220663/83b7bf29-019d-4512-86dc-67246c77453e)

 - **Integrated Adaptive Card Previewer**: We have integrated the [Adaptive Card Previewer](https://aka.ms/acp-docs) into Teams Toolkit to help you preview and edit Adaptive Cards in a more intuitive way.